Should I accept a settlement agreement? Our solicitors explain

 - What is a settlement agreement?

-- Should I accept the settlement agreement that I have been offered?
+- Should I accept a settlement agreement that I have been offered?

 - How do I negotiate the terms of a settlement agreement?